December 05, 2024

 Unemployment rate

-The economy created 47,500 jobs on a seasonally adjusted basis in August and the unemployment rate held steady at 4.2%.
-The number of unemployed people fell by 10,500.
-The employment-to-population ratio remains near a record high, suggesting a still-tight labor market.
-We expect the unemployment rate to rise to around 4.6% by the end of 2024 as financial conditions tighten in an environment of elevated interest rates.
+The labor market remained tight in October, when 36,800 jobs were created on a seasonally adjusted basis, the unemployment rate was unchanged at 4.1%, and the employment-to-population ratio remained near a record high 64.4%.
+We expect the unemployment rate to rise to around 4.6% in 2025 as financial conditions tighten in an environment of elevated interest rates.

 Notes: All investing is subject to risk, including the possible loss of the money you invest.